CMTA/CMTAT/README.md

 * Conditional transfers, via a rule engine

 This reference implementation allows the issuance and management of tokens representing equity securities.
-It can however also be used for other forms of financial instruments such as debt securities.

 To use the CMTAT, we recommend that you use the latest audited version, from the [Releases](https://github.com/CMTA/CMTAT/releases) page.